Last updated on September 13th, 2023

 Buenos Aires is South America’s most visited capital city with good reason.
-Whether you wish to savour art at MALBA, sip on fine Malbec, work remotely from a 100-year-old cafe, or find yourself at one of the many meat Meccas, this charming city will deliver.
-For digital nomads looking to call Argentina’s capital your temporary home, these are the best hotels in Buenos Aires to suit every budget.
+Whether you wish to savor art at MALBA, sip on fine Malbec, work remotely from a 100-year-old cafe, or find yourself at one of the many meat Meccas, this charming city will deliver.
+For digital nomads looking to call Argentina’s capital (and one of the top remote worker destinations in South America) your temporary home, these are the best hotels in Buenos Aires to suit every budget.

 Buenos Aires budget hotels and hostels

 America del Sur Hostel